vauxhal/equares/equares_http/public/meta/doc/page/dev-roadmap.md

    3. Cluster

 ### Boxes
-1. ParamArray (with output port containing the description of the array of frames)
+1. GridGenerator (with output port containing the description of the grid of frames)
 2. Canvas with additional input port containing output data format
 3. Linear ODE with periodic coefficients
 4. Stability tester for linear ODE with periodic coefficients